 Introduction to Baking/Validating¶

-Dune’s blockchain uses LDPOS (Liquid Delegatable Proof Of Stake) to perform its consensus (inherited from Tezos’ Emmy+ consensus algorithm).
-Dune does not have a static list of validators (called bakers), but instead, anybody with enough tokens can start his/her own validator.
+Dune’s blockchain uses LDPOS (Liquid Delegatable Proof Of Stake) to perform its consensus (inherited from Tezos’ consensus algorithm).
+Dune does not have a static list of validators (called bakers).
+Anybody with enough coins can set up a baking infrastructure.

 Before we see how to bake on Dune Network, here is small overview and terminology.